aarongrace/ant_manager/Readme.md

 Enemy corpses are a unique type of map entity that represent the remains of defeated enemies.
 They serve as a source of chitin, which can be harvested by ants.
   - Is displayed as chitin when carried by an ant
   - Has a decay animation that progresses based
+---

-## Users/Profile
+## Profile

-Profiles contain information about each user as well as the ability to
+The Profile page contain information about each user as well as the ability to
 - update their profile information (including profile picture)

 - download / upload any backups they've made of their colony

 ![profile](./docs-images/profile-page.png)

+---
-## Clans
+## Clan

-Clans allow users to trade resources amongst other members within their clan.
+The Clan page allow users to trade resources amongst other members within their clan.
 If a user is not in a clan, all clans will be listed and they can choose to join one.
 Clans bring in several levels of users including "members" and "leaders".

 Leaders have the ability to kick members in their clan.
 ![clans](./docs-images/clan-page.png)

-## Trades
+#### Trades

 Trades simply move resources from one user to another and are initiated by a member within a clan.
 Once initiated the outgoing request is marked as pending and is displayed to the receipient who can then choose to accept / deny the trade request.

+---
 ## Ants
 The basic information of each ant is displayed in the ants page.
 Each can be removed by clicking the x on top right
 ![ants](./docs-images/ants-page.png)

+---
 ## Guide
 A basic game guide can be accessed by clicking on the ? icon on the navbar.
 ![guide](./docs-images/guide-page.png)

+---

 ## Admin Functions
 The admin page provides a suite of tools for managing user accounts and colonies.
 This page is accessible only to users with the "admin" role.
 The available features include: